Photo Organization Tips: Deleting and Editing

-Hello, fellow photo hoarder!
-If you’re here, that means you’ve completed the first part of my photo organization challenge, so congrats.
-OR maybe you just want to read ahead, which is OK, too. :)
+Hello!
+If you’re here, that means you’ve already tackled the first part of the photo organization challenge, so congrats.
+OR maybe you just want to read ahead, which is OK, too.

 The good news is that since this is the hardest part, once you’ve got this done, the rest should be smooth(ish) sailing.